MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-readability.md

 The Format Text feature follows these rules for existing comments:

 1. If a property begins with a block comment, the next line of code will be appended to it.
 1. If a property begins with a line comment, the next line of code won't be appended to it.
-Otherwise, the code will be commented out.
+Otherwise, the code is commented out.
 1. Line and block comments elsewhere in the property will be appended to the previous line of code.

 Don't worry about adding too many comments or comments that are too long.
-All comments will be stripped out when PowerApps creates the client app package.
+All comments are stripped out when PowerApps creates the client app package.
 Therefore, they won't affect the package size or slow down the app download or loading times.

 ### Modern app designer with comments

-In Power Apps, it is considered the best practice for makers to effectively utilize commenting features within both Canvas Studio and Modern App Designer.
+In Power Apps, it's considered the best practice for makers to effectively utilize commenting features within both Canvas Studio and Modern App Designer.

 For optimal engagement in the Canvas Studio, makers are advised to add comments using the following methods: